Galium odoratum: Ecology

+Toxicity

-However, industrial usage of the plant for sweets was prohibited in Germany in 1974, due to coumarin, the flavorant found in woodruff, being toxic to rats and mice in studies.
-It has however not been found to be harmful to humans, even in large doses, in which it follows a different metabolic pathway.
+Industrial usage of the plant for sweets was prohibited in Germany in 1974, due to coumarin, the flavorant found in woodruff, being toxic to rats and mice in studies.
+It has, however, not been found to be harmful to humans, even in large doses, in which it follows a different metabolic pathway.
 The flavour is still popular for sweets in Germany, but is achieved artificially with 6-methyl coumarin.
 Products targeted towards adults, such as alcoholic drinks, are still permitted to include coumarin, in limited quantities.

+Uses

+It is widely cultivated for its flowers and sweet-smelling foliage.